-An "Acquiring Person" is a person or group that, together with affiliates and associates of such person or group, acquires beneficial ownership of 4.99% or more of the Company's Common Stock, other than (1) an "Exempt Person" (as defined below); (2) any shareholder that, as of the time of the first public announcement of the adoption of the First Amendment, beneficially owned 4.99% or more of the Company's Common Stock (unless and until such person thereafter acquires any additional shares of Common Stock, subject to certain exceptions); (3) a person who becomes an Acquiring Person solely as a result of the Company repurchasing shares of its Common Stock; and (4) certain shareholders who inadvertently buy shares in excess of 4.99% of the shares of Common Stock and who thereafter reduce the percentage of the shares they own below 4.99%.
-An "Exempt Person" is defined as the Company; its subsidiaries and their respective employee benefit plans; and any person that the Board has affirmatively determined, in its sole discretion, before the Distribution Date, in light of the intent and purposes of the Rights Agreement or other circumstances facing the Company, will not be deemed an Acquiring Person.
+An "Acquiring Person" is a person or group that, together with affiliates and associates of such person or group, acquires beneficial ownership of 4.99% or more of Autoscope's Common Stock, other than (1) an "Exempt Person" (as defined below); (2) any shareholder that, as of the time of the first public announcement of the Rights Agreement, beneficially owned 4.99% or more of Autoscope's Common Stock (unless and until such person thereafter acquires any additional shares of Common Stock, subject to certain exceptions); (3) a person who becomes an Acquiring Person solely as a result of Autoscope repurchasing shares of its Common Stock; and (4) certain shareholders who inadvertently buy shares in excess of 4.99% of the shares of Common Stock and who thereafter reduce the percentage of the shares they own below 4.99%.
+An "Exempt Person" is defined as Autoscope; its subsidiaries and their respective employee benefit plans; and any person that the Board has affirmatively determined, in its sole discretion, before the Distribution Date, in light of the intent and purposes of the Rights Agreement or other circumstances facing Autoscope, will not be deemed an Acquiring Person.